awkena/panGenomeBreedr/README.md

 |:--:|
 | *Fig. 2.
 Alignment of the 100 bp upstream and downstream sequences to the reference genome used for KASP marker design.* |

-The required sequence for submission to Intertek for the designed KASp marker is shown in Table 2.
+The required sequence for submission to Intertek for the designed KASP marker is shown in Table 2.

 <table>